-While the planets model shows the earth orbiting the sun, this model shows the perspective from the earth: the sun circles the sky once per year as projected on the background of the stars.
-Botjes' own description of the workings of this model is written out on the paper beside it.
-The sun is represented by the gold ball and the months of the year are labelled on the red rim.
-Inside the red rim are portrayed symbols and pictures of the twelve constellations of the zodiac, placed in their ancient positions (for more on the zodiac see the preceding page).
+While the planets model shows the Earth orbiting the sun, this model shows the perspective from Earth: the sun circles the sky once per year as projected on the background of the stars.
+Botjes' description of this model is written out on the paper beside it.
+The sun is represented by the gold ball, and the months are labelled on the red rim.
+Inside the red rim are portrayed symbols and pictures of the twelve constellations of the Zodiac, placed in their ancient positions (for more on the Zodiac see the Orbits of the Planets).

-The phase of the moon is determined by the relative positions of the two balls: both together at new moon, both opposite at full moon, etc. (A full explanation of the phenomenon of phases can be found at the lunar phases web site.)
-The time between mutual alignments of the balls (29.53 days) is called the synodic month.
+The phase of the moon is determined by the relative positions of the two balls: both together at new moon, both opposite at full moon, etc. The time between mutual alignments of the balls (29.53 days) is called the synodic month.
 Since 29.53 days does not divide evenly into the 365 days of the year, our own calendar long ago abandoned months that actually track with the moon.
 Other calendars take a different approach.
 The Jewish calendar uses twelve synodic months, plus a leap month every so often to keep the average length of the year on target.
 The Islamic calendar uses twelve synodic months exactly, with the consequence that the Islamic year is eleven days shorter than the solar year.

 As the moon's orbit is tilted by five degrees with respect to the earth's orbit, the intersection of the two orbital planes defines a line called the line of nodes, which is marked by the pointer labeled "U".
 Eclipses can only occur when the moon is in the plane of the earth's orbit, and hence the silver ball is near one of the two ends of the line of nodes pointer.
 A solar eclipse occurs at new moon and a lunar eclipse at full moon.
 The line of nodes rotates clockwise one full circle every 18.6 years, due to the torque of the sun's gravity on the lunar orbit.